Winter Activity Series – Winter Pups in the River Valley

 West River’s Edge

-If your pup is a bundle of energy, take them to the dog park in the centre of the West River’s Edge park to really wear them out!
+If your pup is a bundle of energy, take them to the dog park in the centre of the West River’s Edge Park to wear them out!
 Photo: Harmony Wolgemuth

 Read more about the West River’s Edge trail loop.